jeffdcamp/dbtools-android/README.md

   8. Use DBTools Generator to generate domain classes.
 Execute gradle task:

         ./gradlew dbtools

+        ... or ...

+        From Android Studio:  RIGHT-CLICK on the "task dbtools {", in the build.gradle file, and select "Run 'gradle:dbtools'"

   9. DBTools Generator will create the following files for each table